Britain to regulate buy-now pay-later credit after lockdown surge

 LONDON (Reuters) - Britain will introduce rules for buy-now pay-later (BNPL) credit after the unregulated market spiked as consumers struggled during coronavirus pandemic lockdowns, the UK’s finance ministry said on Tuesday.

-BNPL, particularly popular with young people shopping for clothes, is offered by companies such as Clearpay, Klarna, LayBuy, Openpay and Paypal.
+BNPL, particularly popular with young people shopping for clothes, is offered by companies such as Clearpay, which is owned by Australia’s Afterpay Ltd, Klarna, LayBuy, Openpay and Paypal.

 It is quick to obtain such interest-free short-term loans that spread the payment for retail goods.